We love serving appetizers that pack an exciting punch!

 We add canned chipotle peppers in adobo sauce to the egg yolk filling.
 The peppers are smoked before they are mixed with an adobo-style sauce of tomato puree, onions, vinegar, paprika, and garlic.

 Make this for your guests who are craving a little fun before the main meal.
-You’ll be partying in no time!
+It’s a fun way to mix up your typical deviled egg recipe, and you’ll be partying in no time!

 Cooking by the Numbers…